Comparisons12 min read

 Go with Norton VPN if:

-- You're already a Norton 360 subscriber.
-Adding VPN protection to an existing subscription is a no-brainer — the incremental cost is minimal and the integration is seamless.
+• You're already a Norton 360 subscriber.
+Adding VPN protection to an existing subscription is a no-brainer — the extra cost is minimal and integration is seamless.

-- You want a verified, audited privacy policy and you're willing to pay a slight premium for documented compliance.
+• You want a verified, audited privacy policy and you're willing to pay a bit more for documented compliance.

-- You're a less technical user who wants the simplest possible VPN experience with minimal configuration decisions.
+• You're less technical and want the simplest possible VPN experience with minimal setup decisions.

-- Your household already lives in the Norton ecosystem — antivirus, LifeLock identity protection, and so on.
+• Your household already uses Norton products — antivirus, LifeLock identity protection, and so on.

 Who Should Choose Hotspot Shield?